sj1999-BIT/tp/docs/UserGuide.md

 [Command Line Interface](#command-line-interface-cli) (CLI) while still having the benefits of a [Graphical User Interface](#graphical-user-interface-gui) (GUI).**

-You can use _WedFast_ to **add, edit and delete the contacts**.
-These contacts are not just limited to those attending your wedding, it can also be those you are hiring such as your photographer and costume designer.
-On this basis, _WedFast_ allows you to **add tags to these contacts, calculate the cost, and even generate a detailed report for your wedding plan!**
+You can use _WedFast_ to **add, edit and delete contacts**.
+Contacts you include need not be limited to guests who are attending your wedding.
+They can also consist of people you are hiring such as your photographer and costume designer.
+On this basis, to better facilitate the management of various contacts, _WedFast_ allows you to **add tags to contacts, calculate the cost, and even generate a detailed report for your wedding plan!**

 Excited to try _WedFast_ out?
-This user guide **walks you through all the latest features, troubleshoots your problems and provides you with a command summary to boost your efficiency!**
+This user guide **will walk you through all the latest features, troubleshoot your problems and provide you with a command summary to boost your efficiency!**
 <div style="page-break-after: always;"></div>

 ---